vokegpu/ekg-ui-library/CODE-OF-CONDUCT.md

 All headers must be inside of `include`; headers-definition are allowed but must be under [1] some strictly requirements.

-The source code definitions must be inside of `src`, and must follow the package path, and filename case.
+The source code definitions must be inside of `src`, follow the package path, and filename case.

 ```
 include ->